overfishing solutions

 Essential predator species, like sharks and tuna, are some of the most prone to overfishing.
 These species are also highly necessary for the maintenance of local ecosystems.
 Without predators, there is often a boom of prey species, leading to overpopulation, algal blooms, and eventually serious environmental damage.

 Some of these species, like blue sharks, aren’t commercially valuable but still account for a large portion of the sharks mistakenly caught by fishing vessels in some areas.
-Populations of the western Atlantic species are 50% to 80% reduced compared to normal levels, much of it due to bycatch.
+Changing catching technologies could reduce instances of bycatch.
+Using monofilament leaders instead of wire reduced shark bycatch by 41% while sustaining catch rates of targeted species.
 Tighter regulations against careless trawling and overfishing can prevent these mistaken catches and better protect marine ecosystems.

 10. Agricultural Investment and Reforms